 Initial Online Training - This training will be live with a Teach 4 Mastery trainer to cover content areas desired.
 Length of each session is dependent upon specific needs of the group/teacher.

-Pricing: This training is $75 per hour and requires the purchase of additional materials.
-Please contact us to discuss your options.
+Pricing: Please contact us to discuss your options.